An Odd Estimator for Shapley Values: Introduction

 Even within the restricted odd subspace, the number of candidate terms remains prohibitive; for example, there are $\binom{d}{3}$ distinct third-order interactions.
 Efficiently identifying the significant few is a challenge addressed by recent interaction detection methods such as SPEX \cite{kang.2025}, FourierSHAP \cite{gorji2025shap}, and ProxySPEX \cite{butler.2025}, which learn sparse approximations in the Fourier domain.
 Leveraging the efficiency of fitting decision trees, we incorporate ProxySPEX as a selection subroutine.

 Our proposed algorithm, \textbf{OddSHAP}, proceeds in two stages: first, it fits a GBT to the sampled coalitions to identify the dominant odd-order Fourier coefficients; second, it solves the polynomial regression problem restricted to this selected basis.
 Unlike pure proxy methods, OddSHAP produces a consistent estimator that retains the expressive power of higher-order polynomials.
-As demonstrated in Figure \ref{fig_oddshap_mse} and Table \ref{table:small_table}, this hybrid approach achieves state-of-the-art estimation accuracy across a range of standard benchmarks.
+As demonstrated in Figure \ref{fig_oddshap_mse} and Table \ref{table:small_table}, this approach achieves state-of-the-art estimation accuracy on standard benchmarks given sufficient budgets.

 Our contributions can be summarized as follows: \begin{enumerate} \item \textbf{Theoretical Unification of Paired Sampling:} Leveraging the insight that Shapley values depends strictly on the odd component of the value function, we provide the first general theoretical justification for the widely used paired sampling heuristic, proving that it implicitly decouples the regression problem into independent odd and even objectives.
-This result generalizes prior findings limited to low-order interactions, resolving open questions regarding the heuristic's effectiveness. \item \textbf{The {OddSHAP} Estimator:} We propose {OddSHAP}, a consistent estimator that performs polynomial regression exclusively on a sparse selection of odd-order Fourier basis functions.
-By filtering out irrelevant even components and identifying high-impact interactions via a proxy model, {OddSHAP} retains the expressive power of higher-order polynomials without incurring their prohibitive combinatorial cost. \item \textbf{State-of-the-Art Performance:} Through extensive experiments on standard benchmarks, we demonstrate that {OddSHAP} achieves state-of-the-art estimation accuracy.
+This result generalizes prior findings limited to low-order interactions, revealing the structural mechanism that makes this heuristic so successful in practice. \item \textbf{The {OddSHAP} Estimator:} We propose {OddSHAP}, a consistent estimator that performs polynomial regression exclusively on a sparse selection of odd-order Fourier basis functions.
+By filtering out irrelevant even components and identifying high-impact interactions via a proxy model, {OddSHAP} retains the expressive power of higher-order polynomials without incurring their prohibitive combinatorial cost. \item \textbf{State-of-the-Art Performance:} Through extensive experiments on standard benchmarks, we demonstrate that {OddSHAP} achieves state-of-the-art estimation accuracy under larger budgets.
 It significantly outperforms higher-order {PolySHAP} in terms of computational efficiency and surpasses the prior state-of-the-art method, {RegressionMSR}, in estimation accuracy. \end{enumerate}